 I hope you’ve found this interesting and entertaining and we’d love to hear your thoughts.
 Have you been to South Goa either in monsoon or high season?
 How did you find it and did we miss anything out?

 P.S.
-You can read more about us, what we’re doing, or our other India posts via the following links:
+You can read more about our time in India via the following link: